gbmhunter/NinjaTerm/README.md

 In FontCreator, make sure the setting _Tools->Options->Fonts->Exclude unused glyphs_ is unchecked, otherwise glyphs at code points like `0x0001` will not be generated.

+The PUA (Personal Use Area) is used to add custom glyphs to represent control characters and generic hex bytes.
+The following code point ranges are used:

+* `U+E000` - `U+E07F`: Contains control character glyphs were applicable.
+Add `0xE000` to a byte which contains a control character to get the equivalent glyph.
+* `U+E100` - `U+E1FF`: Contains a glyph for each byte from `0x00` to `0xFF` containing the byte as a hex number.
+For example, `U+E100` contains a glyph that says `00`, and `U+E1FF` contains a glyph that says `FF`.
+Add `0xE100` to a normal byte to get the corresponding glyph.

 ## Theme Colors

 * `#DC3545` (red): Primary colour, used for logo.